volkswagen/github-app-authentication-action/CONTRIBUTING.md

 ### Software licenses

-All dependecies must be checked for software license compliance.
+All dependecies must be checked for software license compliance and aligned to the repository license.
 In the case of a violation the dependency must not be used or accepted.

 On every change the licenses and transitive licenses of every dependencies are checked by an internal tool.